quintel/documentation/docs/main/model-versions.md

 The risk of allowing any buf fixes is that it can quickly become a slippery slope for allowing all sorts of chnanges.
 Meanwhile, for some bug fixes, a case for application in the stable servers can be made.
 Therefore, we state that by default bug fixes are not applied to stable versions, but bug fix requests can be made and will be judged on a case-by-case basis.
-- Relevant condition: the bug fix doesn’t change the value of any model inputs or outputs, as this would contradict the nature of a stable version
+These have the following conditions, regardgless of these conditions Quintel (The developer of the ETM) the right to approve or deny bug fix requests.
-- Relevant condition: the bug fix must be applied to the relevant version and all newer versions, as this avoids the risk of having a patchwork of bug fixes across diﬀerent versions
+- The bug fix doesn’t change the value of any model inputs or outputs, as this would contradict the nature of a stable version.
-- Regardless of these conditions, Quintel retains the right to approve or deny bug fix requests.
+- The bug fix must be applied to the relevant version and all newer versions, as this avoids the risk of having a patchwork of bug fixes across diﬀerent versions

 ### 2. Where to find the versions